dotnet/training-tutorials/content/csharp/getting-started/arrays-collections.md

 ## Arrays

-You can store multiple variables of a particulare type in an *array* data structure.
+You can store multiple variables of a particular type in an *array* data structure.

 ### Creating Arrays